 - 1. In the Manager, select the Azure Active Directory > Service principals category. - 2.
-In the result list, select the Azure Active Directory service principal.

-- 3. Select the Assign owner task. - 4.
-In the Table menu, select the Azure Active Directory user accounts (AADUser) item. - 5.
+In the result list, select the Azure Active Directory service principal. - 3.
+Select the Assign owner task. - 4.
+In the Table menu, select one of the following entries. - Azure Active Directory user accounts (AADUser) - Azure Active Directory service principals (AADServicePrincipal) - 5.
 In the Add assignments pane, assign owners.